Encryptioncode/graphic-website/README.md

 - problems
   - the 99% thing staying in the center while scrolling moves up and down a bit too much

+- I also want to make it so that there is an image animating